 (c) Every election worker shall question, and every watcher and any other person qualified to vote in the precinct or vote center, may question a person attempting to vote if the questioner has good reason to suspect that the questioned person is not qualified to vote.
 All questions regarding a person's qualifications to vote shall be made in writing setting out the reason the person has been questioned.
 A questioned person, before voting, shall subscribe to a declaration in a form provided by the election official attesting to the fact that, in each particular, the person meets all the qualifications of a voter, that the person is not disqualified, that the person has not voted at the same election, and certifying that the person understands that a false statement on the declaration may subject the person to prosecution for a misdemeanor under this title, under state law, or both.
-The election official shall provide a registration book for questioned voters to sign.
+The election official shall provide a register registration book for questioned voters to sign.
 If the questioned person refuses to execute the declaration, the person may not vote.

-(d) A voter who casts a questioned ballot shall vote the ballot in the same manner as prescribed for other voters.
+(d) A voter who casts a questioned ballot shall vote the ballot in the same manner as prescribed for other voters in accordance with the instructions set out in the election policies and rules of procedure.
 The voter shall insert the ballot into a secrecy sleeve and then put the secrecy sleeve into an envelope on which the statement the voter previously signed is located.
-The envelope shall be sealed and deposited in the ballot box.
+The envelope shall be scaled and deposited in the ballot box.
 When the ballot box is opened, the envelopes shall be segregated, counted, compared to the voting list, and delivered to the official or body supervising the election.
 The merits of the question shall be determined by this official or body in accordance with election policies.